Degenerative Disc Disease: Symptoms, Causes, Treatments

 What Is Cervical Degenerative Disc Disease?

 The cervical spine consists of seven bones called vertebrae, which are separated by discs filled with a gel-like substance.
-These discs stabilize the neck and allow it to turn smoothly from side-to-side and front-to-back, while providing cushion for the body like a shock absorber.
+These discs stabilize the neck and allow it to turn smoothly from side to side and front to back while providing a cushion for the body like a shock absorber.

 How Is Degenerative Disc Disease Diagnosed?

-To diagnose, your doctor will discuss your medical history, to pinpoint specifics about symptoms, perform a complete physical exam, and do an imaging test such as X-rays, MRI’s, or even CT scans to help visualize the spinal cord and pinpoint the source of pain.
+To diagnose, your doctor will discuss your medical history, pinpoint specifics about symptoms, perform a complete physical exam, and do an imaging test such as X-rays, MRIs, or even CT scans to help visualize the spinal cord and pinpoint the source of pain.

 What To Do About Cervical Disc Degenerative Disease